Instanton confinement-deconfinement transitions: The stability of pseudogap phases and topological order: Introduction

 This paper is organized as follows.
 Section \ref{secTDyn} introduces instantons and explains a thermodynamic characterization of their confinement with a generalized Wilson operator and a correlation length for an emergent gauge field.
-Then, Section \ref{secCases} begins with a survey of the literature and facts about confinement-deconfinement transitions in the contexts related to this study.
-Here we also present the general idea behind our analysis, and the manner in which it connects to topological orders and pseudogap states in cuprates.
-Technical presentation of the instanton gas renormalization group is given in Section \ref{secRG}.
-After a brief introduction, we consider non-confining potentials in Section \ref{secNonConf}, logarithmic potentials in Section \ref{secLog}, general confining potentials in Section \ref{secConf}, and finite-temperature transitions in Section \ref{secFiniteTemp}.
+Then, Section \ref{secCases} surveys the literature about confinement-deconfinement transitions and describes the context of this study together with its essential ideas for the setup and interpretation of renormalization group.
+Technical presentation of the instanton gas renormalization group is given in Section \ref{secRG} (which uninterested readers can skip).
+After a brief introduction, we consider non-confining potentials in Section \ref{secNonConf}, logarithmic potentials in Section \ref{secLog}, general confining potentials in Section \ref{secConf}, and finite-temperature phase transitions in Section \ref{secFiniteTemp}.
 At the end, the critical scaling of the correlation length with temperature is derived for two universality classes of instanton deconfinement.
 Then, Section \ref{secExp} explores possible experimental signatures of the confined-instanton phases, hidden in the quantum noise.
-Conclusions and final discussions are summarized in Section \ref{secConclusions}.
+Section \ref{secDiscussion} is a non-technical discussion of possible implications for the physical systems such as fermionic and bosonic quantum Hall liquids, high-temperature superconductors, and materials with strong spin-orbit coupling.
+All conclusions are summarized in Section \ref{secConclusions}.